urfave/cli/README.md

 [![Build Status](https://travis-ci.org/codegangsta/cli.png?branch=master)](https://travis-ci.org/codegangsta/cli)

+this is a patched version, with some additional features i found usefull, from [github.com/codegangsta/cli](github.com/codegangsta/cli). ideally those features will be merged upstream some day.

+---

 # cli.go
 cli.go is simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.